I heard risk pools are closing. I have a pre-existing condition and can’t afford to have a coverage gap. What should I do?

 |Types of exchanges|

 A: Don’t panic.
-HHS announced last week that Pre-Existing Condition Insurance Plan (PCIP) members could continue to be covered until March 31, 2014 if they had not been able to select a new exchange plan yet.
-This gives PCIP insureds nearly two more months to complete their enrollment in a new plan.
-In order to have new coverage effective April 1, you must complete your enrollment by March 15 in all states where HHS is running the exchange, and nearly all states that are running their own exchanges.
-The March 31 extension applies only to the ACA-created PCIP policies.
+HHS announced last week that Pre-Existing Condition Insurance Plan (PCIP) members could continue to be covered until April 30, 2014 if they had not been able to select a new exchange plan yet.
+In order to have new coverage effective May 1, you must complete your enrollment by April 15.
+Open enrollment in the exchanges technically ends on March 31, but there are widespread extensions available in most states that allow people who begin their application by March 31 to complete it after that date if they need assistance or have technical problems with the exchange websites.
+The April 30 extension applies only to the ACA-created PCIP policies.
 It does not apply to state-funded high risk pools that pre-date the ACA, although many of them have extended their coverage as well.
 If you’re covered under a non-PCIP high risk pool, contact your risk pool for the most up-to-date information on policy end dates.

 If you’re enrolled in one of the 35 state-run high-risk pools that were operating prior to the creation of the ACA’s Pre-Existing Condition Insurance Plan (PCIP) program, your policy might be available for at least part of next year or even longer.
 This chart shows anticipated termination dates for state-run high-risk pools.
 At least 18 of the pools already planned to continue providing coverage after the start of 2014, even before the technical problems at Healthcare.gov and many state-run exchange sites became apparent.